Why is my Garbage Disposal Leaking?

 Leak Location Common Cause Repair Complexity Typical Solution

-Top Rim Worn sink flange or putty Low - DIY friendly Reseal with fresh putty
+Top Rim Worn sink flange or putty Low - DIY friendly Reseal with fresh putty, tighten bolts, or replace gasket

 Side Connections Loose clamps or gaskets Medium - Some DIY skill Tighten or replace components